search ]

 File size exceeds the maximum upload limit

 WordPress has a built-in limit for the size of files you can upload.
-This limit is set by your server’s configuration.
+This limit is determined by your server’s PHP configuration – the default PHP upload_max_filesize is only 2MB, which is quite low for modern image files.

 Solution:

-2. If your upload limit is too low, you can increase it by editing your server’s configuration:
+2. If your upload limit is too low, you can increase it using one of the following methods:

 • Option 1: Add the following lines to your php.ini file: